ML4ITS/mtad-gat-pytorch/README.md

 ```
 where <dataset> is one of msl, smap or smd (upper-case also works).
 If training on SMD, one should specify which machine using the ``` --group``` argument.

 You can change the default configuration by adding more arguments.
+All arguments can be found in ```args.py```.
 Some examples:

 - Training machine-1-1 of SMD for 10 epochs, using a lookback (window size) of 150:
 ```bash